 I think I have finally nailed it, after making this pastry again, and again.
 The secret of course, is keeping the butter from breaking down and incorporating into the dough.
 So it needs to be cold, and the dough needs to be worked as little as possible.
 You should still be able to see little hunks of butter.
 Those butter chunks melt and steam during baking, forming air pockets to give a light, flaky pastry.

 I like to make a couple of pies ahead of time and freeze them.
-It's great to have pies in the freezer to pull out for dessert or to bring to a gathering.
-So this pastry recipe makes enough for two double crust pies, although the actual pie recipe is just for one pie.
-You'll have pastry for another double crust, or two single crust pies.
+It’s great to have pies in the freezer to pull out for dessert or to bring to a gathering.
+So this pastry recipe can easily be doubled to make enough for two double crust pies, and the dough can be frozen.

 Now that I’m confident with my pastry, now maybe I can focus on my pie crust decor skills.
 Who knows, maybe the next pie recipe that you see from me will a little more fancy.
 Maybe.